syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Automation-Id.md

 {% tabs %}
 {% highlight c# %}

+Refer the below code snippet to access the inner elements of the datagrid from the automation script.

 [Test]
 [Description("SfDataGrid Automation Id")]
 public void SfDataGrid_AutomationId()
 {
-   // To enter in to edit mode at fourth row and second column cell App.DoubleTap("SyncfusionGrid R4C1");
+   // To enter edit mode for the grid cell at fourth row and second column.
+   App.DoubleTap("SyncfusionGrid R4C1");

    // To tap group expand and collapse icon